Samsung SDI — Sustainability Report Overview

 1.2 Energy

-Total energy consumption rose 1.8% to 34,131 TJ in 2024, reflecting expanded overseas production.
+Total energy consumption rose 1.8% to 34,131 TJ in 2024.
 Electricity accounted for 81% of consumption (27,682 TJ), followed by LNG (5,197 TJ) and steam (1,208 TJ).
-Overseas subsidiaries consumed 22,313 TJ (65% of the total), with domestic operations at 11,818 TJ.
+Overseas subsidiaries consumed 22,313 TJ (65% of the total), up from 21,101 TJ, while domestic operations consumed 11,818 TJ, down from 12,442 TJ.

 Renewable energy share increased to 37% in 2024, up from 27% in 2023, with total renewable energy consumption of 1,064,643 MWh.
 Samsung SDI’s RE100 roadmap targets 90% renewable electricity by 2030 and 100% by 2050.

-Energy intensity rose to 0.21 TJ per KRW 100M from 0.15 in 2023, reflecting the revenue decline reported in the company’s financial results while energy consumption grew marginally.
+Energy intensity rose to 0.21 TJ per KRW 100M from 0.15 in 2023: energy consumption grew 1.8% while revenue fell over the same period.

 Energy consumption — full breakdown